moneroguides/1x03-using-moneo-as-money/script.md

 It's possible to generate many sub addresses.
 This is great for increasing anonymity and generally speaking it's good practice to use a different sub-address for each sender.
 Let's generate a sub-address now using the *Create new address* button.

 If we right-click on this new address we have a few options, one of which is *Edit label*.
-I'm going to select this option and enter:

-`localmonero-`

-followed by the user name of the trader whom we will deal with.
+I'm going to select this option and enter `localmonero-` followed by the user name of the trader we will be dealing with.

 Now when Monero is sent to this address Feather will add **`localmonero-`** to the description, making it simple to identify where the funds have come from.

 This is as far as we go in this video.
-When you have completed your trade and have funds available in your account, please move onto the next section.
+When you've completed your trade and have funds available in your account, you can go ahead and move onto the next section.

 ### MONERO TRANSACTIONS